top of page

 How much does an abortion cost?

 It depends on the type of abortion, how long you have been pregnant, and where you go for abortion care.
 A medication abortion (the abortion pill) may be less expensive than an in-clinic procedure.
-First-trimester abortions are less expensive than later-term abortions.
+First-trimester abortions are less expensive than late-term abortions.
 But how much you will have to pay depends on your health insurance coverage.
 Insurance coverage and financial help is discussed below.

 You may also have to pay for travel, lodging, and take time off from work.
 Health insurance will not pay for these expenses.
 Depending on your work situation, you may be able to use sick leave or medical leave time to cover any lost wages, but not all workers have paid time off.
 For more information about getting time off from work, see listings under “Other Information” in Resources below.
 For help with expenses, see “Can I Get Help Paying for the Abortion?” below.